Some people are science literate; They can find scientific information easily and know how to use it in times of need, or when they want to.

 We discovered that the quality of online scientific information differs across languages.

-Scientific communities and institutions should take action to mitigate this problem.
+We think that scientific communities and institutions should take action to mitigate this problem.
 One way they could do this is by making high-quality information available in additional languages.

 Press Releases and Media Coverage